Malliavin differentiability of McKean-Vlasov SDEs with locally Lipschitz coefficients: Malliavin differentiability under local Lipschitz assumptions

-\begin{proof} The Malliavin differentiability of \eqref{Eq:General MVSDE} is shown by appealing to the celebrated \cite{nualart2006malliavin}*{Lemma 1.2.3}.
-One builds a convenient sequence of Picard iterations which converge to the McKean-Vlasov Equation and use \cite{nualart2006malliavin}*{Lemma 1.2.3} to ensure that the limit is also Malliavin Differentiable. \\
+\begin{proof}[Proof of Theorem \ref{proposition:MallDiff-all-around}] The Malliavin differentiability of \eqref{Eq:General MVSDE} is shown by appealing to \cite{nualart2006malliavin}*{Lemma 1.2.3}.
+One builds a convenient sequence of Picard iterations which converge to the McKean-Vlasov Equation and use \cite{nualart2006malliavin}*{Lemma 1.2.3} to ensure that the limit is also Malliavin differentiable in $\bD^{1,2}(\cS^2)$.
+Lastly, by showing that the Malliavin derivative of $Z$ is $\cS^p$-integrable, then \cite{nualart2006malliavin}*{Proposition 1.5.5} yields that $Z\in \bD^{1,p}(\cS^p)$.